dper/kanjioftheday/README.md

 RSS
 ===

 Run `web/random.rb`.
 This creates or updates each RSS feed.
 If you don't want to generate all of the available feeds, edit the file accordingly.
-To make a kanji of the day, make a cronjob.
+To do this daily, make a cronjob.

     @daily /usr/bin/ruby /path/to/script/random.rb